JanetMatsen/bacteriopop/README.md

 <b> Directory Structure (being updated): </b>
 * Task.md - Project motivation, science and engineering tasks, project vocabulary and techniques.
+* raw_data - a csv with all of the scaffolds and abundances, and a meta-info spreadseet

 <b> Why we chose the Apache License 2.0: </b><br>